 About Your Therapist

-Person sitting on a stool, wearing a white t-shirt and colorful patterned pants, smiling at the camera against a bright background.
+A femme lesbian therapist with ADHD sitting on a stool, wearing a white t-shirt and colorful bohemian pants, smiling at the camera against a bright background.

-Hi, I’m Sierra (she/her).
-I help queer, neurodivergent babes caught in the pattern of people pleasing swap burnout for boundaries and self-doubt for self-love!
-As a lesbian woman with ADHD, raised in the Bible Belt, I know what it’s like to feel like you’re “too much” and “not enough” all at once.
+I help queer, neurodivergent people-pleasers swap burnout for boundaries and self-doubt for self-love.
+As a lesbian woman with ADHD raised in the Bible Belt, I know what it’s like to feel both “too much” and “not enough” all at once.

 In my youth, I was the one holding space for everyone else.
-I navigated the world with a heart that was often deemed “too sensitive.”
 I became a chronic rescuer, fearful people would leave me if they didn’t need me.
-I poured myself into caretaking, not realizing how much I was abandoning myself in the process.
+I poured myself into caretaking, not realizing how much I was neglecting my own needs and well-being.

-Now, after diligent work with my shadow parts, I have relationships that can hold space for both my loved ones and myself.
-I now give myself permission to “be done” with spaces that no longer serve me rather than lingering for fear of change or hurt feelings.
+Through therapy, shadow work, and self-reflection, I now have relationships that can hold space for both my loved ones and myself.
+I give myself permission to step away from spaces that no longer serve me rather than linger out of fear or obligation.

-Therapy isn’t a quick fix, because nothing is actually broken.
-It is a continuous homecoming.
+Therapy isn’t a “quick fix” because you’re not broken.
+Think of it more like a continuous homecoming.

-Whether you’re navigating neurodivergence, queerness, debilitating overthinking, or the burnout of trying in vain to be everything to everyone, I’m here to support you.
+Whether you’re navigating neurodivergence, queer identity, Imposter Syndrome, chronic overthinking, or burnout from people-pleasing, I’m here to support you.

-Together, we’ll untangle the internalized “shoulds,” reconnect you with your own internal compass, and build something softer, freer, and more sustainable.
+Together, we’ll untangle internalized “shoulds,” reconnect you with your internal compass, and build something softer, freer, and more sustainable.

-This is your invitation to come as you are, messy parts and all.
+This is your invitation to come as you are, messy parts and all, and explore self-compassion, authenticity, and personal growth in a space that sees and values you.

 What if therapy could be fun, full of media references and metaphors us fantasy/sci-fi nerds love to use?